-The actual collection of total taxes levied in the past few years has averaged between 97.5 and 98.5 percent.
-Real Estate Taxes provide around 41 percent of the revenue for the Township's general fund, while Earned Income and Net Profits Tax account for 40 percent of the general fund.
+Real Estate Taxes provide roughly 38 percent of the revenue for the Township's general fund, while Earned Income and Net Profits Tax account for 41 percent of the general fund.

 The Mercantile Tax is levied by the School District on all persons or businesses who sell (either wholesale or retail) goods, wares, and merchandise.